molinamarcvdb/AndroidAppMSD/README.md

     ```bash
     gradlew.bat installDebug
     ```
-5. Install the application on device or emulator
+5. Run the application on device or emulator
     ```bash
     gradlew.bat runDebug
     ```